kimbring2/minecraft_ai/README.md

 $ python3.7 run_supervised_learning --workspace_path [your path]/minecraft_ai/ --data_path [your path]/minerl_data/

-The cross enthropy is used for calculating loss between action of human expertand agent network.
 The loss should fall to almost 0 as shown in the graph below for good performance.

 <img src="image/treechop_sl_loss.png" width="500">